 - The ICS will not provide financial support for face to face meetings of any group preparing educational content but will consider budget proposals for economy travel to video the content.

 - The ICS office will assist with setting up a forum for the group to exchange ideas and content for review.
-The office can also offer facilities for teleconference or WebEx, upon approval of a budget request.
+The office can also offer facilities for a Zoom or Teams meeting, upon approval of the project by the ICS Board.